yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2021/index.md

 As described in [its own dedicated article](https://yuzu-emu.org/entry/yuzu-applet-overlays/), [Morph](https://github.com/Morph1984) and [Rei](https://github.com/Its-Rei) have been very busy [*rei*mplementing the applets](https://github.com/yuzu-emu/yuzu/pull/6133) yuzu uses.

-This first step implements the `On-Screen Keyboard` (or OSK) that games use, and the `Error Display` yuzu uses to inform bugs, missing data or crashes.
+This first step implements the `On-Screen Keyboard` (or OSK) that games use, and the `Error Display` yuzu uses to alert the user to bugs, missing data, or crashes.

 {{< single-title-imgs
     "Some examples of the different kinds of keyboards games request"